rywible/wrela6/docs/design/compiler-pipeline-design.md

 - Keep compiler back-end layers independent from language concepts such as `take`, `requires`, unique edge roots, or validated-buffer syntax.
-- Use proof acceptance to create optimization authority: checked MIR plus a certified fact packet should lower into a separate OptIR designed for aggressive whole-image optimization.
+- Use proof acceptance to create optimization authority: checked MIR plus a certified fact packet and checked optimization evidence should lower into a separate OptIR designed for aggressive whole-image optimization.
 - Use bounded, fact-aware local optimization policies in the production compiler instead of a global compile-time cost oracle.
 - Keep optimization scoring as an opt-in test/development scorecard that audits